 Food Allergy and Schoolies

-Congratulations to the class of 2018 – let the celebrations begin!
+Congratulations year 12 – let the celebrations begin!

 Schoolies is right around the corner, and while this is an exciting time for most, for allergy suffers it could be quite unnerving.
 Read more

 To help manage your food allergy while away, remember the following:

 - Always carry your EpiPen® – whether you’re relaxing on the beach or out at a party, take your EpiPen® with you.
 Tell your friends where they can find your EpiPen® as well.

 - Pack your own sun cream and body lotions – that way you know they don’t contain anything you’re allergic to.

 - Eating out may be difficult – ask your friends if you can find somewhere to eat that is allergy friendly.
 Always disclose your allergy to staff and check that the food you are allergic to is not in the meal you are ordering, even when getting take-away food.

 - Book accommodation with kitchen facilities and organise to cook meals with your friends free of the foods you are allergic to.

 - Take/buy your own allergen-free food & snacks.